vertilia/recif/README.md

 Rule file contains a tree of conditions starting with a root condition.

-Each condition is an object with a single required entry containing operator name and arguments and optional `return` entry containing returned value.
+Each condition is an object with a single required entry containing operation name and arguments and optional `return` entry containing returned value.

 Operators like `or` must contain an array of arguments.
 Unary operators like `not` may operate on a single value, not an array.
-See [Operators reference]() for the full list of operators.
+See [Operations reference]() for the full list of available operations.

 Each argument may have one of the following forms:

 - literal value or array (normally used to compare the value with context field), like `"US"` or `["DE", "ES", "FR", "IT"]`;
 - object (representing context or another operation), like `{"cx":"currency"}` or `{"eq": [{"cx":"country"}, "US"]}`.

-Returned value represents a value that is returned to the outer operation when the corresponding condition evaluates to `true`.
+Returned value represents the value that is returned to the outer operation when the corresponding condition evaluates to `true`.
 It may be declared as any type.
 If value is an object, it may represent context or one of its properties, like `{"cx":""}` or  `{"cx":"currency.iso_name"}`.
 In this case the value of this element or property will be returned.

-## Operators reference
+## Operations reference

 Meanings below are given as php code.